tgentry300/backend-epithet-generator/instructions/sprint_a.md

 downloaded .gitignore collides with a name of a project resource, it is not necessary to remove any of the entries, but we will for the sake of being explicit.
 It is probable that files from each of these sections could end up in a Flask project.
 The others are less probable and can be ignored later if introduced.
-Alternatively, you can add the removed sections to your $HOME/.gitignore_global file to still protect the assignment repo and all other repos on your computer.
+Alternatively, you can add the removed sections to your [$HOME/.gitignore_global](https://help.github.com/articles/ignoring-files/) file to protect all git repositories on your computer from these files without adding the ignore statements to each project.
     - Byte-compiled / optimized / DLL files
     - C extensions
     - Installer logs